stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 While Stormpath is a great choice for any application, it excels for multi-tenant use cases.

-## What is a Multi-Tenant application?
+## What is a Multi-Tenant SaaS Application?

-Most web applications are designed to support only one user base or 'organization': typically the organization that installs and maintains the application.
+Most web applications are designed to support only one user base or 'organization': typically the organization installs and maintains the application.
 This traditional software architecture usually has an application codebase that uses a primary database.
 For example:

       Application
            |